5 Emerging Trends Poised to Transform Retail Supply Chains

 3. Artificial intelligence

-Shoppers now have the world at their fingertips, so it’s necessary for retail merchandisers to step up their game if they want customers to keep coming through the door.
+Shoppers now have the world at their fingertips, so retail merchandisers must step up their game if they want customers to keep coming through the door.
 In terms of supply chain optimization, the focus should be on the range of digital technologies such as cloud-based solutions.
 A cloud-based solution can improve vendor compliance for retailers by ensuring real-time transaction visibility and monitoring partner performance. by digitizing the supply chain, it’s possible to anticipate and serve customer needs better.

 Besides cloud-based solutions, it’s important to consider artificial intelligence.
 AI is helpful for inventory management, warehouse operations, demand forecasting, replenishment, fulfillment, etc. The question now is: What do retail merchandisers have to do is to leverage the benefits?
 Well, spending on AI in retail supply chains must increase significantly.
 It’s necessary to get budget approval for important projects implementing artificial intelligence and machine learning.